Arraying/Arraying.de/content/post/antifraud.md

 **Levenshtein distance**

-Just was I was giving up, I came across [Levenshtein distances](https://en.wikipedia.org/wiki/Levenshtein_distance).
+Just as I was giving up, I came across [Levenshtein distances](https://en.wikipedia.org/wiki/Levenshtein_distance).
 Simply put, it can measure the similarities of two strings.
 Spellcheckers use Levenshtein distance to compute their predictions.
 If we have a domain, `discord.com` and a scam domain `d1scord.com`, we could see how similar they are.